Meet Caroline Mardon

 Paying it back

 I grew up loving nature and above all, loving God.
 So those are my two focuses.
 I believe very much in paying it back.
 I had really good teachers and mentors as well as family members who encouraged and supported me.
 Now I do a lot of mentoring.
-I’ve worked in the squatter camps and little farm schools teaching literacy and running upliftment programmes like children’s camps.
+I’ve worked in the rural areas and little farm schools teaching literacy and running upliftment programmes like children’s camps.

 For the past two years I’ve been involved with Kairos prison ministry, where we go into Westville Prison and work with the women life prisoners.
 We also work with women who have loved ones inside.

 I used to do wilderness trails with Dr Ian Player in uMfolozi and I love an active, outdoor life.
-I used to do a lot of canoeing and photography and I love writing, painting and crafts.
+I used to do a lot of canoeing and photography and I also love writing, painting and crafts.

 Conservation work